Eddie Cantor: Books and merchandising

-Activism and philanthropy
+Activism, politics and philanthropy

+Cantor was a lifelong Democrat and friend of U.S. President Franklin Roosevelt.

 Cantor was the second president of the Screen Actors Guild, serving from 1933 to 1935.

 He invented the title "The March of Dimes" for the donation campaigns of the National Foundation for Infantile Paralysis, which was organized to combat polio.
 It was a play on The March of Time newsreels popular at the time.
 He began the first campaign on his radio show in January 1938, asking listeners to mail a dime to President Franklin D. Roosevelt.
 At that time, Roosevelt was the most notable American victim of polio.
 Other entertainers joined in the appeal via their own shows, and the White House mail room was deluged with 2,680,000 dimes—a large sum at the time.

 Cantor also recorded a spoken introduction on a 1938 Decca recording of "Alexander's Ragtime Band" by Bing Crosby and Connee Boswell in which he thanks the listener for buying the record, which supported the National Foundation for Infantile Paralysis.
-That record hit No. 1 on the charts, though Cantor did not sing on it.
-A lifelong Democrat, Cantor supported Adlai Stevenson during the 1952 presidential election.
+The record was a success, though Cantor did not sing on it.